Christianity in Laos: Catholicism

-The Roman Catholic Church is officially recognized by the Lao Front for National Development (LFND).
-Initially brought by Italian missionaries in seventeenth century but was left dormant for sometimes, Roman Catholicism's mission entered Laos again when Laos was a French colony in late nineteenth century, especially after 1893 when French colonial government decided to protect Catholic missionaries across Laos.
-There are approximately 50 to 60 thousands Catholics in 2015, risen from 45,000 Catholics in 2007, many of whom are ethnic Vietnamese, concentrated in major urban centers and surrounding areas along the Mekong River in the central and southern regions of the country.
-The Catholic Church has an established presence in five of the most populous central and southern provinces, and Catholics are able to worship openly.
-The Catholic Church's activities are more circumscribed in the north.
-There are four bishops, two located in Vientiane and others located in the cities of Thakhek and Pakse.
+The Catholic Church is officially recognized by the government.
+In 2007 many Catholics were ethnic Vietnamese, concentrated in major urban centers and surrounding areas along the Mekong River in the central and southern regions of the country; the Catholic Church had an established presence in five of the most populous central and southern provinces, and Catholics are able to worship openly.
+Initially brought by Italian missionaries in seventeenth century but was left dormant for sometimes, Catholic missions entered Laos again when Laos was a French colony in late nineteenth century, especially after 1893 when French colonial government decided to protect Catholic missionaries across Laos.

+There are 100,000 Catholics in Laos in 2022, rising from 50,000 - 60,000 Laotian Catholics in 2015.

+In 2007 many Catholics were ethnic Vietnamese, concentrated in major urban centers and surrounding areas along the Mekong River in the central and southern regions of the country; the Catholic Church had an established presence in five of the most populous central and southern provinces, and Catholics are able to worship openly.
+The Catholic Church's activities were more circumscribed in the north, where there were four bishops - two located in Vientiane and others located in the cities of Thakhek and Pakse.

-One of the two bishops resident in Vientiane oversees the Vientiane Diocese and is responsible for the central part of the country.
-The second bishop resident in Vientiane is the Bishop of Luang Prabang.
-He is assigned to the northern part of the country, but while the Government did not permit him to take up his post, it did permit him to travel to visit church congregations in the north.
+One of the two bishops resident in Vientiane oversaw the Vientiane Diocese and was responsible for the central part of the country, while the second bishop resident in Vientiane was the Bishop of Luang Prabang - he was assigned to the northern part of the country, but while the Government did not permit him to take up his post, it did permit him to travel to visit church congregations in the north.
 The church's property in Luang Prabang was seized after 1975, and there is no longer a parsonage in that city.
-An informal Catholic training center in Thakhek prepared a small number of priests to serve the Catholic community.
-Several foreign nuns temporarily serve in the Vientiane diocese.
+An informal Catholic training center in Thakhek prepared a small number of priests to serve the Catholic community while several foreign nuns temporarily serve in the Vientiane diocese.

 There are no dioceses in the country, but it is divided into four Apostolic vicariates: the Vicariate Apostolic of Luang Prabang, the Vicariate Apostolic of Paksé, the Vicariate Apostolic of Savannakhet, and the Vicariate Apostolic of Vientiane.